-A design exception is being drafted for substandard inside shoulder widths on I-126 at Colonial Life Blvd., which do not meet the SCDOT Roadway Design Manual's required minimum of 10 feet.
-If approved, this design exception will be provided in Attachment B.
+An approved design exception is being drafted has been finalized for substandard inside shoulder widths on I-126 at Colonial Life Blvd., which do not meet the SCDOT Roadway Design Manual's required minimum of 10 feet.
+If approved, t-This design exception will be is provided in Attachment B.